-Novel supermicrosurgery skills training - During the Covid-19 lockdowns, when fewer patients were able to be seen, the QVH facial palsy team took the opportunity to work on improving surgical techniques in the laboratory setting.
+During the numerous lockdowns recently, when very few patients were physically seen, the QVH facial palsy team took the opportunity to work on improving surgical techniques in the laboratory setting.
 This is particularly important in facial reanimation surgery as every tiny nerve branch down to 0.1 mm is repaired for maximum benefit.
+A drawback of this is the previous need to go abroad to train in these field.
 At QVH, we have developed a simple, cheap, and effective way of training the next generation of supermicrosurgeons here at QVH using our existing facilities.
 Since 2019, we have successfully run specialist microsurgical training examinations for our trainees so that QVH's legacy will continue unabated, for the benefit of all.
 There are plans to expand this model to the national level.